hwaf/documentation/README.md

 ## Setting up Hwaf

+to be completed

 ## Configuring the software base
 ### Selecting a work model

 ``hwaf`` supports multi-projects builds, where each project holds a number of interrelated packages.
-Projects have their own life, (with build and installation area).
+Projects have their own life (with specific build and installation areas).

-Then the central tool in ``hwaf`` is the concept of the workarea, where locally checked out packages will live.
-The workarea represents the current project.
+Then the central tool in ``hwaf`` is the concept of the workarea where the current project resides.
+Locally checked out packages of this project will live.

 To create such a workarea: